 Sunday Forecast: Widespread showers and storms back by Monday afternoon

+The hot and dry conditions will be busted up by some afternoon showers and thunderstorms on Monday.
+Rain chances will linger through mid-week, perhaps assisted by some tropical moisture froma weak disturbance.

-Today & Tonight: The National Weather Service has issued another precautionary heat advisory from 10am though 6pm today.
+Tonight and Tomorrow: Overnight conditions will be muggy with temperatures near 73 degrees.
+The National Weather Service has issued another precautionary heat advisory on Monday.
 This afternoon the heat index will max out in the 90s with some areas in the triple digits.
 Take it slow while working outside and drink plenty of water.
-The best time to work outside will be between sunup and 10am or after 5pm.
-Showers and storms will hold off today.
-A stray shower or two is possible, but most spots will stay completely dry.
-Overnight conditions will be muggy with temperatures near 73 degrees.
+The best time to work outside will be between dawn and 10am or after 5pm.
+A weak front will squirm into the region and that will be plenty to ignite scattered or widespread showers and thunderstorms during the afternoon hours.
+Brief downpours leading to street and poor drainage flooding will be the main concern.

-Up Next: Some deeper tropical moisture will move over the area on Monday.
-This is going to cause widespread showers and storms on Monday and Tuesday afternoon.
+Up Next: Deeper tropical moisture will remain over the area on through Tuesday night.
+This will keep widespread showers and storms around on Tuesday afternoon.
 The rain will prevent temperatures from climbing too high.
 Temperatures will max out in the upper 80s and overnight lows will be in the low 70s.
-Starting Wednesday, some drier air will work in from the north and rain coverage will be much more isolated.
-Temperatures will be in the upper 80s through the rest of the week.
-The drier air will drop overnight lows into the 60s starting on Thursday night.
-There are no rain chances Thursday through the weekend.
+By later Wednesday, some drier air will work in from the north and rain coverage will be more concentrated near the coast.
+After that, humdiity should back down a notch in response to the drier air.
+Through the rest of the week, high temperatures will be in the upper 80s with low temperatures in the upper 60s.
+There are no rain chances advertised Thursday through Saturday.
 Click here to see the 7-day forecast.

 In the Tropics: